gshotwell/vitamin_d_covid/README.md

 # Race and Covid
 - [Black and Asian](https://www.medrxiv.org/content/10.1101/2020.05.06.20092999v1.full.pdf) populations are at a high risk of Covid morality.
 [Some studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4067096/) have found a relationship between skin pigmentation an vitamin D levels, but [others](https://www.nejm.org/doi/full/10.1056/NEJMoa1306357) have found that there is no difference in bio-available vitamin D because of differences in genetic polymorphisms related to vitamin D–binding protein.
 Interestingly, vitamin D binding protein is [itself associated](https://thorax.bmj.com/content/65/5/456) with infectious lung diseases.
 - There are [lots of other factors](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)31102-8/fulltext) which vary by race and which make Covid mortality more likely.
 These do not fully explain the race gap.
+- BAIPO, which represents UK doctors of Indian origin [wrote to the NHS](https://drive.google.com/file/d/1zU3yT7wE8folyKUmIX6NbIg2K3P6ffUD/view) advocating for vitamin D testing and supplementation for front line staff.
+They are providing all members with vitamin D on request.

 # Supplementation in the absence of evidence
 -